 Modafinil was first developed in 1970 by a French neurophysiologist Dr. Michel Jouvet and Lafon Laboratories.
 In 1998, the US FDA approved modafinil for the treatment of narcolepsy.
 In 2003 it added obstructive sleep apnea and shift work sleep disorder to the list.

-Modafinil acts similarly to stimulants like Adderall.
-It doesn’t, however, fall into that category because of its different action on the brain’s neurotransmitters.
-It’s officially classified as an eugeroic.
+Modafinil is similar to stimulants like Adderall, though it’s safer and doesn’t fall into that category.
+Because of how differently it acts on the brain’s neurotransmitters, it’s officially classified as an eugeroic.

 Traditional stimulants increase the amount of dopamine, norepinephrine, and serotonin in the brain.
 These neurochemicals are responsible for motivation, mood, and energy levels.
 Stimulants often give the sensation of a “rush” following onset, and a “crash” when they wear off.
 Modafinil’s effects are much more gentle and more comfortable to deal with.